jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Object Reference with a Class

-Similar to an *object*, an *object reference* might also have a class.
+Similar to an *object*, an *object reference* can also have a class.
 Then merely objects of that class can be referenced.

 <img src="images/object-reference-with-class-1.png" width="325" />

-The *object reference* on the left points out its *Class A* at the top.
-The *object* at the bottom also points out *Class A*.
+The *object reference* points out its *Class A*.
+The *object* also points out *Class A*.
 The *solid line* between object and object reference is *valid*, because the object and the object reference have the same class.

 <img src="images/object-reference-with-class-2.png" width="325" />

-The *object reference* on the left points out its *Class A* at the top.
-The *object* at the bottom points out *Class B* as its class.
-Now the *solid line* is *not valid*, because the object and the object reference have different classes.
+Now the *object reference* still points out *Class A*.
+But the *object* points out *Class B* instead.
+The *solid line* is *not valid* anymore, because the object and the object reference have *different* classes.

 ## Object Reference without a Class